Kong/docs.konghq.com/app/studio/1.0.x/deploy-to-dev-portal.md

 ### Step 2.
 Deploy a Spec file

-If successful, Insomnia Designer will then prompt you to specify a file name for the spec file - this will be the name of the file in the Developer Portal.
+If successful, Insomnia Designer will then prompt you to specify a name for the spec file &mdash; this will be the name that appears in the Developer Portal.

 ![Deploy Spec](https://s3.amazonaws.com/helpscout.net/docs/assets/59e383122c7d3a40f0ed78e2/images/5ea7fa7b04286364bc991bb9/file-jzWwnImfbw.png)